About the Library - Library Policies

 Tutor Rooms 1 and 2 can be reserved for up to 2 hours per day.
 Each room can hold no more than 2 people at a time.
 Adult Literacy Tutors must schedule the rooms in advance.

 The tutoring rooms may only be reserved up to 2 times within 7 days by the same person.
 The rooms cannot be reserved for more than 2 days in a row during connected weeks (for example, a patron cannot reserve the room on Friday and Saturday during one week and then also reserve it for Sunday of the following week).

-If it has been ascertained that a child under the age of ten (10) years is not accompanied and is in need of adult supervision, every effort will be made to contact the child's parent(s) or guardian(s) to notify them of the Library's policy.
+- If it has been ascertained that a child under the age of eight (8) years is not accompanied by a parent or caregiver, every effort will be made to contact the child's parent(s) or guardian(s) to notify them of the Library's policy.

-It is the responsibility of parents to provide means of transportation home upon the library's closing.
-At closing all patrons will be asked to leave and wait for a ride outside.
+- It is the responsibility of parents to provide means of transportation home 10 minutes before the library's closing.
+At closing all patrons will be asked to leave the building and wait for a ride outside.

 NO SMOKING will be allowed in the Library building at any time.

 There will be NO SMOKING or PETITIONING allowed within fifty (50) feet of the perimeter of the Library building.
 This limit would include any outside library activities.

 Any staff member has the authority to ask an individual to move beyond the fifty (50) foot line.
 However, the staff member will have to speak to the Supervisor in Charge before doing this.
 An incident report will be placed on file and the person filing the report should have the offender’s name or a detailed description of the offender.
 After three incidents, the individual will be told to remove themselves from the Library property for a minimum of ninety (90) days.